akka/akka/akka-docs/src/main/paradox/typed/logging.md

 ## Dependency

-To use Logging, you must at least use the Akka actors dependency in your project, and will configure logging via the SLF4J backend, such as Logback configuration.
+To use Logging, you must at least use the Akka actors dependency in your project, and configure logging via the SLF4J backend, such as Logback configuration.

 @@dependency[sbt,Maven,Gradle] {